Sports Activities provided at St James

 Extra-curricular school clubs

 There is a thriving extra curricular programme running in school.
 The specialist PE teacher runs clubs every night and several TA’s have been trained and now also run and support clubs, enhancing our provision further.
 Virtually all clubs run to capacity, with spaces for 240 children to participate.
+We also employ Premier Sport to enhance our club provision.

 Clubs change during the year, but include benchball, tennis, football, tag rugby, netball, KS1 gym, KS1 multi skills, KS2 gym, hockey, dodgeball, cheerleading, athletics, rounders, cricket, dance, cycling, fencing, cross country and basketball.